fedorenchik/PlanetVim/docs/GUIDE.md

 A tab's working directory identifies its project.
 Select it with `:tcd /path/to/project`.
 A window-local `:lcd` does not switch the tab's build/run profile.
 CMake build directories and run profiles are stored per project, so switching tabs/projects does not reuse another project's output tree.

-Run → Project provides shared `.planetvim.json` settings, private overrides and named configurations.
+Run → Project provides shared `.planetvim.vim` settings, private Vim9 overrides and named configurations.
+Review shared code before Trust and Load Shared Settings; Reload Settings applies saved edits.
+Native tab directories select projects and native sessions restore their layouts.
 Run → Tasks connects Configure, Build, Run, Test and Debug with failure handling, cancellation and navigable diagnostics.
-See [Integrated project workflows](IDE.md) for the schema and a CMake preset/target walkthrough.
+See [Integrated project workflows](IDE.md) for examples and a CMake preset/target walkthrough.

 The File menu creates a template only in a new or empty destination.
 Cancel creates nothing.
 Hidden files and binary files are copied; existing nonempty output is preserved.
 Electron/Vue dependency installation is explicit.
 Nuxt invokes an installed creator and reports its result.
 Generated README/build files describe the next steps.